victorrentea/live-coding/README.md

 ## Next features:
 - Increase the font size for complexity rendering and change orange to a more visible color.
 - use @ToString.Exclude instead of @Exclude when fixing @Data on @Entity
-- make autoimporter import List/Set/Map also if not imported
 - Replace slf4j Logger log = with @Slf4j inspection
 - "Webcam Hero" effect/notification to encourage more participants to open their webcams
 - Cleanup and split of cognitive complexity vs extract visual hints